 You may also want to include pictures as reminders and inspiration.
 You want all of this information located in one easy-to-find place.

 You can choose the width of your home and the widths of each individual module.
 There are multiple standard widths you can select for your entire home, such as 28 feet or 32 feet.
 Selecting a standard width is more cost-effective, but you are not limited to these widths if you choose to further customize.
 Widths of modules are generally about 10 feet to 16 feet.

 3. Set Bathroom Locations

 The placement of your bathrooms can be quite versatile.
-Since plumbing is generally very affordable, you don’t need to be too concerned about plumbing expenses when designing your floor plans.
+Since plumbing is generally very affordable, you don’t need to be too concerned about plumbing expenses when designing your custom modular floor plans.
 You can locate your bathrooms exactly where you want them.

 4. Consider Rooflines